pf-data-projects/pf_polling_analyser/README.md

 This application uses caching to store data processed in the instance's memory for quick retrieval and download by the user.

 Currently this is handled using django's default caching system.
-This works OK for our current use-case but has some potential drawbacks if the application was ever scaled to cater for more users.
+This works OK for our current use-case but has some potential drawbacks if the application was ever scaled to cater for many more users.
 1. There is limited configuration/features for more advanced caching.
 2. Caching using django's built-in caching system does not easily allow you to profile the impact on performance.
 3. More critically, Django uses the application instance's own memory to store cached data.
 If the application were to be scaled up, the cloud computing cost of running would increase significantly, as cloud run instances are billed according to memory/CPU usage.
 4. Given that the cache occupies memory, it also means that there are fewer resources in a cloud run instance that can be devoted to processing data.

-Longer-term, it would be better to set up a dedicated, specialised caching database with a service like Redis (or an equivalent provision from Google Cloud).
-This would ideally allow us to see more analytics on caching usage, and performance, as well as limiting runaway memory usage in the application.
+There may be more efficient storage options if scaling up is necessary.

 ### Data processing